Maglev: Rail-maglev hybrid

+Hybrid electromagnetic suspension

+(HES or H-EMS) is a type of magnetic suspension system used in some high-speed ground transport and maglev applications.
+It combines elements of both electromagnetic suspension (EMS) and electrodynamic suspension (EDS) to provide stable levitation, reduced energy consumption, and operation over a broader range of speeds.

 Energy use

 Energy for maglev trains is used to accelerate the train.
 Energy may be regained when the train slows down via regenerative braking.
 It also levitates and stabilises the train's movement.
 Most of the energy is needed to overcome air drag.
 Some energy is used for air conditioning, heating, lighting and other miscellany.

 At low speeds the percentage of power used for levitation can be significant, consuming up to 15% more power than a subway or light rail service.
 For short distances the energy used for acceleration might be considerable.

 The force used to overcome air drag increases with the square of the velocity and hence dominates at high speed.
 The energy needed per unit distance increases by the square of the velocity and the time decreases linearly.
 However power increases by the cube of the velocity.
 For example, 2.37 times as much power is needed to travel at 400 km/h than 300 km/h, while drag increases by 1.77 times the original force.

 Aircraft take advantage of lower air pressure and lower temperatures by cruising at altitude to reduce energy consumption but unlike trains need to carry fuel on board.
 This has led to the suggestion of conveying maglev vehicles through partially evacuated tubes.